HIJAZI9/TCPv6-Sockets/README.md

 They differ in execution.
 Start the server accordingly first so that the incoming Connection can be heard by the client.

+Notice:

+Work without further threads!
+You can send and receive at the same time using the select () - Realize function.
+This enables asynchronous sockets and allows you to distinguish whether Data is available via the keyboard (stdin) or via the network (socket file descriptor).
+You can then either send the data to the recipient or read the data from the socket.
+Make sure you are using non-blocking functions for sending and receiving Data work.

+select () - socket function

+ioctlsocket function (winsock2.h) - Win32 apps | Microsoft Docs